 That might sound like tough love or impossible, but instead of justifying why you can’t tithe, trust God and see what he can do in your life.
 God can do more with 90% of your income than you could ever hope to do with 100% of it.

 Tithing is the only time in the Bible that God says to test him.
 This is from Malachi 3 that was mentioned a couple times in testimonials.

 “10 Bring the whole tithe into the storehouse, that there may be food in my house.
 Test me in this,” says the Lord Almighty, “and see if I will not throw open the floodgates of heaven and pour out so much blessing that there will not be room enough to store it.”

 If trust is hard, start with a debt snowball spreadsheet to help organize your debt and a zero based budget to help organize and prioritize your spending.
 These two tools helped us focus on our biggest priorities and always find a way to tithe.
 Download your free debt snowball spreadsheet here.

 To me, this one is simple.
 Being obedient to God and a good steward of his money is a higher priority than getting out of debt.

 If you trust God and are obedient to him, God will become your financial planner and help you get out of debt faster than you thought possible.
 Like he says in Malachi, “test me in this.”

 We are living proof that you can tithe while in debt, just like you can save money when you’re in debt.

 In the end, tithing has completely changed our lives, our budget, and our mission to be debt free.
 If tithing is a new idea to you, I urge you to start and see the positive impact on your life.
 You can’t go wrong obeying God in your finances.

-If you want more about what the bible says about tithing and money, go read more about biblical money principles and start your debt snowball spreadsheet so you can make a plan to help you tithe when in debt.
+If you want more about what the bible says about tithing, money, and paying off debt, go read more about biblical money principles and start your debt snowball spreadsheet so you can make a plan to help you tithe when in debt.